Wildcats close case in quest for second state lacrosse title

 With the setback dealt during round two of the playoff process, Lake Norman closes out its season’s schedule with an 8-7 overall record highlighted by its unbeaten 4-0 mark posted opposite countering circuit competition that guaranteed its second-season showing.

-Matched up No. 4-seeded Northwest Guilford, the meeting actually accounted for a rematch between teams that also squared off during the course of regulation play.
+Matched up opposite and, as a result, on the home field of the No. 4-seeded Northwest Guilford entry, the meeting actually accounted for a rematch between teams that also squared off during the course of regulation play.
 Alas, the defeat endured by Lake Norman was its second of the season suffered against the same foe.

 For all practical matters, the issue in the second round of the playoffs equivalent to the West Region quarterfinals was settled during the course of first-half play.
 Lake Norman faced a 9-1 deficit at the conclusion of the first 25 minutes of play alone.
-A determined comeback attempt during the second half merely found the guests matching the hostesses goal-for-goal that served to keep the final eight-goal intact.
+A determined comeback attempt during the second half merely found the Wildcats matching Northwest Guilford goal-for-goal that served to keep the final eight-goal intact.

 No additional individual information was available.